sendgrid/docs/README.markdown

 Weights are same as the folder weights - the higher numbers move higher up the tree.
 Icons are based on the CSS icon class names from Twitter Bootstrap. showTitle and navigation["show"] both default to true if not specified.

 ## JS and CSS, etc
+Make sure you have juicer and it's dependencies installed.
+This should be handled by bundler, but if you run into issues, read this note from the juicer gem docs:
+> You need Java installed and available on your PATH.
+During gem installation, Juicer will download and install YUI Compressor, Closure Compiler, JsLint and Rhino for you.

 JavaScript and CSS are minified and combined using Juicer.
 The files to be packaged and their orders are specified in <code>JsMinify.yml</code> and <code>CssMinify.yml</code>.
 Image files referenced in CSS files are embedded as data-uri information, assuming they are not too large.

 ## License